-It is important to observe atmospheric turbulence in order to clarify developing processes of the atmospheric boundary layer.
-However, it is not so easy to observe the atmospheric turbulence.
-In FY2003, the MU radar was equipped with a ultra-multi-channel system, which enabled us to observe three dimensional structures of the atmospheric turbulence by means radar imaging techniques.
-Limitation of the MU radar is that it cannot observe the lower part of the atmosphere below 2 km.
-Therefore we have developed digital receivers which can receive the signal from multiple antennas of the 1.3-GHz wind profiler radar (LO7) for observing atmospheric boundary layer (see Figure 1).
+the MU radar was equipped with a ultra-multi-channel system, which enabled us to observe three dimensional structures of the atmospheric turbulence by means radar imaging techniques. of Limitation of the MU radar is that it cannot observe the lower part of the atmosphere below 2 km.
+Therefore we have developed digital receivers which can receive the signal from multiple antennas of the 1.3-GHz wind profiler radar (LO7) for observing the atmospheric boundary layer (see Figure 1).